f5alliances/f5_provisioner/provisioner/README.md

  - ssh to the ansible control node using studentx/ansible (x=studentID, example 1,2,3 etc.)

 ## Get Started with an exmaple
-1. login to Ansible control node
+1. Login to Ansible control node

 ```
 ssh student1@34.219.251.xxx